 You can’t find what you’re looking for in your local store?
 You can always look for online butcher businesses that deliver high-quality meat to your door.

 Why do prices vary so much between cuts of meat?

-The more delicate the meat is and the less time it takes to cook, the more it costs.
+The more delicate the meat is, and the less time it takes to cook, the more it costs.

 Tender cuts are frequently taken from the animal’s midsection.
-This is because the muscles in the midsection of the body do less effort than the muscles in the legs and rump, as we explained before in this essay.
+This is because the muscles in the midsection of the body make less effort than the muscles in the legs and rump, as we explained before in this essay.